Learn More About AutoCAD Classes & Certifications in Baltimore

 Materials Engineer

-Noble Desktop offers the live online AutoCAD Bootcamp that teaches you the fundamentals of technical drawing for gaining skill to create 2D drawings using the computer-aided design software.
-Lessons cover AutoCAD functions as well as learning advanced drafting techniques.
-You will start with beginner-level AutoCAD training to learn about basic drawing and modification techniques with drafting and technical drawing along with how to use AutoCAD for designing real-world objects for mechanical and architectural projects.
+Noble Desktop offers an AutoCAD Bootcamp that covers the fundamentals of this application.
+Lessons cover AutoCAD functions as well as advanced drafting techniques.
+You will start with beginner-level AutoCAD training to learn about basic drawing and modification techniques with drafting and technical drawing, along with how to use AutoCAD for designing real-world objects for mechanical and architectural projects.
 The intermediate portion of this course focuses on learning how to create and edit simple drawings.
 Upon completing this bootcamp, you will have a basic understanding of CAD.
 This course has been designed for PC users, so while Mac users can enroll, they should be aware that the Mac AutoCAD interface differs from the PC interface, which will be the format used with training.
 This course offers additional 1-on-1 mentoring outside of class as well as an opportunity to retake the course for free within one year.

 People in Baltimore can enroll at NYC Career Centers for courses like the live online AutoCAD Masterclass for beginner, intermediate, and advanced-level training with the computer-aided design software.
 The beginner’s portion of this class trains students on the fundamentals of AutoCAD.
 Beginner-level lessons cover how to create drawings, work with the interface, and learn basic drawing and editing commands.
 The intermediate section of this program focuses on improving productivity for working more efficiently through learning the productivity tools, blocks, parametric drawing, and advanced layouts through lessons on how to create and organize blocks using templates, layouts, and styles.
 Finally, with the advanced section of this course, students will learn about text objects, tables, blocks, and attributes for customizing the user interface.